Imshakhawat/NopNotes/README.md

 # NopNotes
-### I have made this repository as a technical documentation for nopcommerce platform.
-I will try to add all of my learning as I gain experience with nopcommerce platform.
-I am also open for contributions.
+### Welcome to NopNotes.
+This documentation was made as a technical documentation for nopcommerce platform.
+Here I will try to add all of my learnings as I gain experience with nopcommerce platform.
+Any kind of contribution is warmly welcome.

 ## List of Topics
 1. [Db Migration operations in NopCommerce plugin](NopMigrationOperations.md)